Chris2011/Vue-TypeScript-Live-Search-Sample/README.md

 ## Usage
 The sample uses npm scripts, right inside the package.json

-* Start the webserver (For livereload you have to call http://localhost:9000/generated/)
+* Start the webserver which builds the app, watches for file changes and does a livereload.
+The URL is http://localhost:9000/generated/, The server creates a temp folder for the built app to deliver it to the client (Maybe in memory, I don't know).
 ```
 npm run serve
 ```